 Passwords are kept in an encrypted database, and cannot be looked up by anyone.
 If you set up your password's security questions in advance, you can go to the Manage Your NetID page to set a new password yourself.

-If you’ve lost your NetID password, and you did not set up your password’s security questions, you will need to request a new activation code so that you can reset your password.
-To make this request, contact the IT Service Desk—you must visit in person, schedule a video chat (via WebEx), or mail or fax your request to that office.
+If you forget your NetID password, and you did not set up your password’s security questions, you will need to request a new activation code so that you can reset your password.
+To make this request, visit the IT Service Desk—in person, or contact them to schedule a video chat.
 You will need to provide proof of identity—your Cornell ID card or your valid government-issued photo ID card (such as a driver’s license or passport), or a photocopy of one of these.

 Is it okay to share my NetID and password with family or friends?

-No. NetIDs are for students' exclusive personal use.
-It is a violation of university policy to share NetIDs and passwords with anyone, including family members.
-If someone knows a student's NetID and password, he or she can look up and/or change personal and confidential information and violate federal privacy laws through your account, and more.
+No. Your NetID is for your exclusive personal use.
+It is a violation of university policy to share your NetID and password with anyone, including friends and family members.
+If someone has your NetID and password, they can look up and/or change personal and confidential information, violate federal privacy laws through your account, and more.
 Keeping your NetID password safe is one way you help protect your personal information and Cornell's data.